mdomlop/snapman/man/en/snapman.5.md

         Property1 = value
         ...

+Each section stores the configuration for a subvolume's snapshots.
+The properties set how the snapshots will be taked.

+May be differents configuration sections for the same subvolume (with the same subvolume property).

+**[Section Name]**
+The section name must be unique.
+It encodes the full path to directory in wich the copies will be stored.
+No ending '/' in such path are allowed.

 There is a section named as `[DEFAULT]` of which all its properties are inherited by the others if there are omited.
-Such section will no generate any snapshot by itself, It only serves as a method to take default values for other sections.
+Such section will no generate any snapshot by itself, it only serves as a method to take default values for other sections.

-**store**
-:    The directory where were stored the snapshots.

 **subvolume**
 :   Full path to subvolume to copy.

-**directories**
-:    Directories are in *name*:*frequency*:*quota* format.
-Which there is three fields separated by a colon.

-    - First field is the name of the directory.
+Without ending '/'.

+**frequency**
-    - Second one is the frequency with which the copies will be made.
-This can be expresed in seconds: 1234 or 123s, minutes: 5m,
+:   The frequency with which the copies will be made.
+This can be expresed in
-hours: 1h, days: 7d, or even years: 1y.
-But not a combination of any of them.
+seconds: 1234 or 123s, minutes: 5m, hours: 1h, days: 7d, or even years: 1y.
+But
+not a combination of any of them: 1h15m.
+For example, in cases like that, please simplify in minutes: 75m.

+**quota**
-    - The third field is the quota.
-It is the number of snapshots that you want to keep in the directory.
+:   It is the number of snapshots that you want to keep in the directory.

 **readonly**
-:    True for a readonly snapshot.
+:    Set in `True` for a readonly snapshot, `False` for a writable one.

+# EXAMPLES

+        [/data/snapman/movies]
+        subvolume = /data/movies
+        frequency = 7d
+        quota = 10
+        readonly = False

+        [/data/snapman/music]
+        subvolume = /data/music
+        frequency = 1d
+        quota = 10
+        readonly = True

+        [/data/snapman/documents/daily]
+        subvolume = /data/documents
+        frequency = 1h
+        quota = 24
+        readonly = True

+        [/data/snapman/documents/20min]
+        subvolume = /data/documents
+        frequency = 5m
+        quota = 4
+        readonly = True

 # BUGS